zigius/docs/content/docs/reference/pkg/kubernetes/autoscaling/v2beta1/horizontalpodautoscalerlist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#labelselector">Label<wbr>Selector</a></span>
     </dt>
-    <dd>{{% md %}}selector is the string-encoded form of a standard kubernetes label selector for the given metric When set in the PodsMetricSource, it is passed as an additional parameter to the metrics server for more specific metrics scoping.
-When unset, just the metricName will be used to gather metrics.{{% /md %}}</dd>
+    <dd>selector is the string-encoded form of a standard kubernetes label selector for the given metric When set in the PodsMetricSource, it is passed as an additional parameter to the metrics server for more specific metrics scoping.
+When unset, just the metricName will be used to gather metrics.</dd>

 </dl>
-{{% /choosable %}}

-{{% choosable language python %}}
 <dl class="resources-properties">

     <dt class="property-optional"